phureewat29/tinyhunter/README.md

-# Tinyhunter
+# Tinyhunter Flashbots CTF

-A tiny framework to participate Flashbots CTF
+A tiny framework to solve all 10 challenges in Flashbots CTF: https://ctf.flashbots.net/

 ### Setup